 The case also had two adjustable feet at the rear so the Spectrum could be tilted upwards to a more convenient angle for typing.

 - Speed: 3.5MHz

 - Sound (beeper - 1 channel, 10 octaves)

 The main boards in the Spectrum+ are the same as those in the rubber key version from Issue 3B onwards, so all of the issues affecting the earlier spectrum are still present in the Spectrum+.

 Even the early problems of the Issue 1 and 2 boards may still appear as kits were sold to allow owners to upgrade their rubber key Spectrums themselves, so the original boards were transplanted.

-See the technical page for the Sinclair ZX Spectrum 16K & 48K for further details.
+See the Technical Information page for the Sinclair ZX Spectrum 16K & 48K for further details.